Jayesh1512/Daily/README.md

 # Joke of the Day

 <!-- #joke -->
-the reason the Grudge crokes is because Jayesh roundhouse kicked it in the throat
+Jayesh wins NASCAR races with all right turns.

-Updated on: [25/9/2024]
+Updated on: [26/9/2024]
 <!-- #jokeEnd -->